The Empty Chair (novel)

-The Empty Chair is a crime novel by Jeffery Deaver, published in 2000.
+The Empty Chair is a crime novel by American writer Jeffery Deaver, published in 2000.
 It is the third novel in a series featuring Lincoln Rhyme; the first of which was made into a movie, The Bone Collector.

 Plot summary

 Lincoln Rhyme is in North Carolina with his aide Thom and his companion and partner Amelia Sachs in order to receive experimental spine surgery, which may improve or further worsen his C4 quadriplegic disability.
 Whilst there they are approached by a local police sheriff- Jim Bell, the cousin of Rhyme's NYPD colleague Roland Bell- and asked to help in a local case of kidnap and possible rape.
 They believe the kidnapper to be a local orphaned boy 'Garret', who is believed to be involved in a number of other murders and assaults.
 One of these involves a hornets nest being thrown at a woman, who suffers a heart attack after 137 stings, and dies.
 Garret is locally nicknamed 'The insect boy', due to his incredible love of insects.
 At the start of the novel a nurse, Lydia, is kidnapped by Garret when she visits the place where the first victim- 'Mary-Beth' was kidnapped.
 A police deputy is killed by a hidden hornets nest whilst searching Garret's hide-out.

 Lincoln reluctantly agrees to help, and he and Sachs track Garret from the trace evidence found at the scenes.
 Meanwhile we follow Garret and Lydia as he takes her back to his main hideout.
 After Rhyme cunningly outwits Garret, he is arrested and Sachs is allowed to question him in order to find out where Mary-Beth is being hidden.
 Garret tells her it was "The man in the tan overalls" and Sachs believes him, however none of the rest of the police department do.
 She subsequently breaks him out of jail.

 The rest of the police, including Rhyme, are trying to track her down, and as they come up close Sachs accidentally shoots one of the deputies dead.
 She is distraught, and is now being hunted for murder.
 Eventually they reach Garret's safe house, where he reveals that he was lying about the man in the tan overalls, but he never meant to hurt Mary-Beth.
 Once a small group of police arrive, along with Thom and Rhyme, they are attacked by a group of local gun-nuts who are attempting to get the reward of $2000 that Mary-Beth's mother has put up.
 They shoot several deputies dead and are eventually killed by Sachs and one of the deputies, Lucy.
 Inside the hut it is revealed that Thom has been shot.